Portergos/portergos-iso/README.md

 ![portergos_view](https://user-images.githubusercontent.com/18373928/34307317-ac1e4168-e72e-11e7-98b6-63afaf38c418.png)

 Installers

-Portergos
+-Portergos
-Install Portergos (offline and online)
+  -Install Portergos (offline and online)
-Clone from HD/USB to another HD/USB
+  -Clone from HD/USB to another HD/USB
-Install another distro from livecd (under testing, make persistence of livecd)
+  -Install another distro from livecd (under testing, make persistence of livecd)

-Antergos
+-Antergos
-Cnchi installer (online)
+  -Cnchi installer (online)

 ** You can run both Portergos and Atergos installers from the installed system, that means you can spread this OS system everywhere with a USB drive (when installed offline version)